Performance Analysis of Active Large Intelligent Surfaces (LISs): Uplink Spectral Efficiency and Pilot Training: Simulation Results and Analysis

+In case of multi-LIS, the SSE can be affected by both intra-LIS and inter-LIS interference, simultaneously.
+However, in case of single-LIS, the SSE is only affected by intra-LIS interference.
+Therefore, because of this interference factor, Fig. \ref{fig.5} shows that the ergodic SSE of the single-LIS case is higher than that of multi-LIS case.
+Also, Fig. 5 shows the performance of the MMSE estimator as an upper bound of the considered LS estimator.
+Since the MMSE estimator can reduce the pilot contamination through the LOS path compared to the LS estimator, in case of multi-LIS, the channel estimation error of the MMSE estimator is significantly reduced and the performance of the MMSE estimator is higher than that of the LS estimator.
+However, the MMSE estimation is impractical for LIS systems because of the high processing complexity needed for estimating and sharing every correlation matrix.

 Fig. \ref{fig.6_2} compares the ergodic SSE resulting from cases with perfect CSI and imperfect CSI, when $K=20$ and all inter-LIS interference channels are generated by spatially correlated Rayleigh fading.
-We can observe that all ergodic SSE converge to same value of roughly 110 bps/Hz.
-Hence, despite the pilot contamination in the multi-LIS case, the ergodic SSE of the multi-LIS system with the imperfect CSI converges to that with the perfect CSI,

-and it eventually reaches the single-LIS performance with perfect CSI, as $M$ increases.
+We can observe that all ergodic SSE converge to same value of roughly $51$ bps/Hz.
+Hence, despite the pilot contamination in the multi-LIS case, the ergodic SSE of the multi-LIS system with the imperfect CSI converges to that with the perfect CSI, and it eventually reaches the single-LIS performance with perfect CSI, as $M$ increases.
 This clearly shows a particular characteristic of LIS systems whereby pilot contamination and inter-LIS interference become negligible, representing a significant difference from conventional massive MIMO.